percula/planter_docs/content/en/docs/plants/customization.md

 ---
 title: "Custom Plants and Varieties"
-description: "How to create and edit custom plants and varieties."
+description: "How to create and edit custom plants and varieties"
 weight: 202
 url: "plants/customization"
 ---